skilion/skilion.github.io/content/blog/clean-code-chapter-3.md

 }
 ```

 Another relevant example is error handling.
-"Try/catch" blocks confuse the structure of the code and mix error processing with the busineess logic.
+"Try/catch" blocks confuse the structure of the code and mix error processing with the business logic.
 So it is better to extract the bodies of the try and catch blocks out into functions of their own.

 ```c#
 void synchronizeRemoteItems()